- Homosexuality

 It was signed by Gov. Kay Ivey on April 7th 2022 and will go into effect on the first day of the third month following said signature.

 In 2003 the US Supreme Court under LAWRENCE V. TEXAS made unconstitutional state anti-sodomy laws.
-Regardless, teachers in Alabama still had to emphasize that homosexuality was illegal.
+Regardless, teachers in Alabama still had to emphasize that homosexuality was illegal until it was repealed in 2021.

 Right to change legal gender in Alabama is legal, but requires surgery.